Fantom-foundation/Tosca/BUILD.md

 ¹ Go installs programs into `$GOPATH/bin`, where `GOPATH` defaults to `$HOME/go`.
   Add this `bin` directory to your `PATH`.

+Note that some package managers (e.g. apt) currently do not offer a package with a sufficiently high go version.
+Check your currently installed version with the command `go version`.
+Follow the instructions on the official [go website](https://go.dev/doc/install) to download and install the newest version.

 ## Building

 Use the provided Makefile to build and test the project.